About my research

 Sexual assault and the Sexual Assault Kit Initiative (SAKI)

-Since early 2015, I have directed several large action research projects to examine untested sexual assault kits (SAKs), also known as rape kits, in Cuyahoga County, Ohio, Cleveland, Ohio, and Akron, Ohio in collaboration with the Cuyahoga County Prosecutor’s Office, the Cleveland Division of Police, and the Akron Police Department (respectively).
+Since early 2015, I have directed several large action research projects to examine untested sexual assault kits (SAKs), also known as rape kits, in Cuyahoga County, Ohio, Cleveland, Ohio, and Akron, Ohio in collaboration with the Cuyahoga County Prosecutor’s Office, the Akron Police Department, and the Cleveland Division of Police (respectively).
 Since 2013, the Cuyahoga County Sexual Assault Kit Task Force, led by the Cuyahoga County Prosecutor’s Office, has been following up via investigation and prosecution on the DNA testing of approximately 7,000 untested kits.
 In 2018, Akron’s SAK Initiative began following up on approximately 1,800 now-tested kits.
 In 2021, the Cleveland Division of Police completed inventorying nearly 3,000 kits and submitted for forensic testing all kits remaining in its possession—all of which are outside of the statute of limitations and therefore unable to be prosecuted.

 Unfortunately, Northeast Ohio is not unique in its possession of so many untested kits.
 Nationwide, hundreds of thousands of kits have languished for decades, untested, in evidence storage facilities.
 The existence of such a large number of kits that were never submitted for testing highlights the criminal justice system’s inadequate response to sexual assault.
 Moreover, untested kits are missed opportunities to identify unknown offenders, confirm the identity of known offenders, connect offenders to previously unsolved crimes, possibly exonerate innocent suspects, and populate the federal DNA database.
 As a result of the funded research under the SAKI, where I have served as PI since 2015, my research team and I have collected the largest known database in the US of sexual assaults that captures such extensive, historical data about the sexual assaults, forensic testing, offenders and their criminal histories, victims, investigations, and prosecutions.